dsml4/pipeline_skelet/README.md

-# Pipeline Skelet
+# The Pipeline Skelet
-A simple pipeline example to standalone play with a pipeline design.
+A simple pipeline example to standalone play with pipeline design.

 ## Setup pipeline dev container